Viktorpav/site-of-mine/README.md

     - In General make a research how to better store and stream video to users

 ————————
-If someone connect from Russia redirect them to Ukrainian Crypto Wallet organization(cloudfront function + aws doc)
+If someone connect from Russia redirect them to Ukrainian Crypto Wallet organization(cloudfront function + aws doc) - but redirect could cause google rate(better to not allow)

 ———————————————
-- [ ] Work on Github Action Warning
+- [x] Work on Github Action Warning

 ———————————————